LouisJackman/language-x/README.md

             if 0 < n {
                 for {

-                    // A `for` with no clauses is an infinite loop, except for the
+                    // `continue` normally reiterates the current `for`, but an
-                    // use of a continue label here that lets it jump to an outer
+                    // explicit label allows going to an outer one instead.
-                    // loop.
                     OUTER: continue n - 1
                 }
             }